adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #43 Last day of vacation.
 Going home tomorrow.
 Back to coding the next day.

 #44 Back from vacation.
 Will resume UX/Coding tomorrow morning.

+#45 Resumed the UX/Coding progress.
+Got to make sure make up the time.